sus0pid/BowTie-Artifacts/README.md

 # BowTie Artifacts
 This repo shows the artifacts of the paper [Stopping Silent Sneaks: Defending against Malicious Mixes with Topological Engineering](https://arxiv.org/abs/2206.00592).
-We developed two tools: ***mixnets topology generator (MTG)*** to produce the reference and mixnet topologies and ***routesim*** to evaluate the topologies on their expected security metrics of typical dynamic email-like usage.
+We developed two tools:
+-***mixnets topology generator (MTG)*** to produce the reference and mixnet topologies;
+-***routesim*** to evaluate the topologies on their expected security metrics of typical dynamic email-like usage.

 ## Tools